Jianshu-Wang/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Creation of the Training Set & Training Process

-Due to the serious delay of the simulator, it is difficult for me to drive a car to collect data.
-So I used the data set provided by Udacity.
-To augment the data sat, I flipped images ,this could double the data set.
-For example, here is an image that has then been flipped:
+I carefully drove the car in the trainning mode in the simulator, to make sure it is good enough, and also in order to make enough amount of data, i drove a couple of cycles and then stop.
+I got my driving log file and IMG folder with 15357 images.

 ![alt text][image2]

-alt text alt text
+Another method that I used is flip the image.
+This method doubles the training set, and also this gives a balance of right steer and left steer data because we mostly steer to the left in the train mode.

-To make most use of the data set, I not only use the center images but also the left and right imags.
+To make full use of data, I not only used the center images but also the left and right imags.
 In order to be able to use the left and right images, correction factors need to add.

-After the above process, I had 48216 number of data points.
-I finally randomly shuffled the data set and put 10% of the data into a validation set.
+I randomly shuffled the data set and put 10% of the data into a validation set.

 Before train

 Image cropping, cut off the top and buttom unnecessary pixel, avoid confuse the model.
 Image normalization

 As for train

 I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.

 I used Adam optimizer for optimization.

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+In the autonomou mode of the simulator, the car drives on the road between 2 lane lines all the time, I think it has a good enough performance.